Vincent Audio SA-32 Pre Amplifier and SP-332 Power Amplifier Review

 Catering to this brave new hi-fi world is Vincent, a company whose stock-in-trade is hybrid tube/transistor amplifiers.
 It makes conventional-looking two-channel separates hi-fi of the sort you'd see in the seventies, but the use of tubes gives them an interesting twist.
 The SA-32 stereo preamplifier is a case in point.
 It offers the wide variety of inputs that you'd expect from a modern product, in an attractive looking case that has shades of late eighties Copland, in stylistic terms.
 Yet it runs four 6N16 tubes inside, located directly in front of the output.

 Vincent Audio's Christian Fröhling says that “tubes are used to bring a warmer and more natural sound to our amplifiers, making them more pleasant to listen to.”
-The company's hybrid products ship with, “basic types [of tube] sourced in the Far East”, but he adds that people are free to experience with more expensive variants.
-“The great thing is that even the standard versions should last over five thousand hours – and when one finally fails the owner can simply open up the amp and replace the worn out valve with another of the same type.”
+The company's hybrid products ship with, “basic types [of tube] sourced in the Far East”, but he adds that people are free to experiment with more expensive variants.
+“The great thing is that even the standard versions should last over five thousand hours – and when one finally fails the owner can simply open up the amp and replace the worn-out valve with another of the same type.”

 Despite its claims of a warm sound, the manufacturer quotes a very flat frequency response curve for this preamplifier; 20Hz to 20kHz, ±0.5 dB, with a low THD figure of less than 0.1% (1kHz, 1W) and a signal-to-noise ratio of better than 90dB.
 It puts out a standard 2V, so should work with pretty much any power amplifier via its RCA or XLR outputs.
 It's a very pleasing little unit to work, and is agreeably compact at 430x77x360mm; it weighs 6.2kg and comes in a choice of silver or black finishes.
 In truth, this preamp looks a little bit more high end than it feels – it doesn't have the silkiness of products from more mainstream Japanese manufacturers like Marantz for example – but there's no denying its value for money.

 The matching SP-332 power amplifier is a conventional solid-state design with a tube input section; one 6N15 and two 6N16s.
 It's no slouch in the power stakes; the company says it's good for 150W RMS per side into 8 ohms, and 250W into 4.
 This means it shouldn't be bothered by any loudspeaker you can buy today.
-To go with this, a pair of VU meters is fitted with user-selectable coloured backlighting.
+To go with this, a pair of VU meters are fitted with user-selectable coloured backlighting.
 Vincent calls this “timeless design”, but I'd beg to differ – it's a gimmick and more about showroom appeal (to some people) than anything else.
 Still, each to their own!

 Should you ever begin to doubt the SP-332, you just need to pick it up.
 It weighs a seriously heavy 21kg, more than you'd expect from its largish 430x165x430mm dimensions.
 It's a really meaty thing, especially when you remember that it sells for similar money to many British integrated amplifiers that are considerably smaller, lighter and less powerful.
 It sports a pair of unbalanced RCA inputs, a pair of balanced XLRs and a 3.5mm for power control.
 Outputs comprise two stereo pairs of loudspeaker binding posts and a 3.5mm power control jack.
 Again, this Vincent doesn't have the lovely finish and cool design of some power amplifiers on the market, but just look at the price…